What is Inflammation?

 Do I Need to Eat Organic?

 It is likely that pesticides and herbicides used on conventional produce could contribute to inflammation.
-So if it is within your means, go ahead and eat organic whenever possible!
-However, for many of us, eating organic produce all the time simply isn’t feasible.
+So if it is within your means, eat organic!
+However, for many of us, eating organic produce all the time simply isn’t workable.